-The exception to this is Keck Graduate Institute, which does not reside on the same parcel of land as the other six colleges.
+The exception to this is Keck Graduate Institute, which does not reside on the same parcel of land as the other six Colleges.
 KGI's borders, and thus Campus Safety's patrol jurisdiction over KGI, include First Street to the north, Indian Hill Boulevard to the east, Arrow Highway to the south, and South Cambridge Avenue to the west.
-See map on following page.